Therapeutic Yoga of Greater Washington communicates yogic practices and philosophy to people of all ages and abilities, and attracts professionals

 for Students and the Community

-And these comments just arrived from a 1st/2nd year medical student and are included here, because they give a lovely perspective:
+These comments just arrived from a 1st/2nd year medical student and are included here, because they provide perspective:

 "Things I got out of my first year in yoga with you at GW: